SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 After saving your personal access token, you'll see a list of your Azure DevOps projects that you can **set up** to add them to SonarQube.
 Setting up your projects this way also sets your project settings for pull request decoration.

-For information on analyzing your projects with Azure Pipelines, see the following section.
+For information on analyzing your projects with Azure Pipelines, see the **Analyzing projects with Azure Pipelines** section below.

 ## Analyzing projects with Azure Pipelines
 SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.